 While this review set contains some hardtails that only contain front suspension, I would argue that for those wanting a beginner’s bike that can help them learn how to handle the rocky cliffs and bumps of the rough dirt roads, both the Savadeck and Raliegh make excellent choices in that regard.

 However, as for full suspension bikes, the Cyrusher and Saigula both offer excellent support for those rough terrains while looking stylish doing so.
-The Cryusher has a great braking system and I found that the mechanisms for shifting were much more highly advanced than what normal mountains bikes have for their speeds.
+The Cryusher has a great braking system and I found that the mechanisms for shifting were much more highly advanced than what normal mountain bikes have for their speeds.

 The Saigula is the second favorite of mine for its beefy tires, its front, and rear disc brakes, and it’s just an awesome looking bike overall.
 Shimano, although a company I haven’t heard of until now, I would argue offers much better quality bikes than the more infamous Mongoose and Schwinn brands.